raphaelquast/EOmaps/docs/api.rst

 .. note::

-    EOmaps works best in conjunction with "dynamic autocompletion", e.g. by using an interactive console where you instantiate a ``Maps`` object first and then access dynamically updated properties and docstrings on the object.
+    EOmaps works best in conjunction with "dynamic autocompletion", e.g. by using an interactive console where you instantiate a :py:class:`Maps` object first and then access dynamically updated properties and docstrings on the object.

     To clarify: